OWASP/www-project-cyber-controls-matrix/Contributions/readme.md

 **Control H/M/L Topics must correspond to H/M/L Topics (*NOT ALIASES*) in the Taxonomy.**

-Aliases are only used for reference, to support each taxonomy entry, and may be repeated.
+&nbsp;&nbsp;&nbsp;&nbsp;Aliases are only used for reference, to support each taxonomy entry, and may be repeated.

 * **Taxonomy Contribution Schema:**
   * High-Level Topic (HLT),HLT Aliases,Medium-Level Topic (MLT),MLT Aliases,Low-Level Topic (LLT),LLT Aliases,Contributors